Planned liberalism: Ivory Coast

+Gabon

 Gabon under Omar Bongo from 1978 until 1987 tried to adopt planned liberalism, before embracing economic liberalism again like in the 1960s and 1970s.
 From 1987 until 1990 after stopping to advocate for planning liberalism, the government still embraced statist economics, before embracing free markets and capitalism.
 Omar Bongo developed the philosophy that was referred to as Rénovation (Renovation), the main objective of which was to combat tribalism and regionalism and to create a national identity.
-Foreign entrepreneurs were attracted and an attempt was made to create an indigenous middle class.
-It then became clear that Rénovation had mainly led to predatory capitalism and therefore the slogan Rénover la Rénovation (Renovate the Renovation) was raised.
-Predatory capitalism had to be countered by means of a "directed liberalism" ("libéralisme dirigé") in which the role of the state in economic life was strengthened.
+Foreign entrepreneurs were attracted, and an attempt was made to create an indigenous middle class.
+It then became clear that Rénovation had mainly led to predatory capitalism, and therefore the slogan "Rénover la Rénovation" (Renovate the Renovation) was proposed.
+Predatory capitalism had to be countered by a "directed liberalism" ("libéralisme dirigé") in which the state's role in economic life was strengthened.
 The president believed that "directed liberalism" was essentially a form of capitalism but would result in a kind of socialism.
-He probably meant that as many people as possible would be given the opportunity to benefit from the expected economic growth.
-Directed and planned liberalism (libéralisme dirigé et planifié) that was also applied in other countries of French-speaking Africa as an alternative to liberal capitalism and state socialism.
+He probably meant that as many people as possible would benefit from the expected economic growth.
+Directed and planned liberalism (libéralisme dirigé et planifié) was also applied in other French-speaking African countries as an alternative to liberal capitalism and state socialism.
 Since 1976, the policy of the country had been oriented towards Le Progressisme Démocratique et Concerté (Democratic and Coordinated Progressivism), although it has never really become clear what this actually entailed, except that according to Omar Bongo it was a philosophy that was in line with "African traditions" and embraced a kind of "community humanism", as well as a continuation of economic liberalism after 1990 again.

+Other African countries

+Senegal under Léopold Sédar Senghor embraced, from 1975 onward, a form of planned liberalism, even though it was more of a mixed economy.
+The First Republic of Madagascar under Philibert Tsiranana (1959–1972) pursued economic policies very similar to liberal planning.
+Guinea under Lansana Conté embraced planned liberalism from 1985 until 1986 while also advocating for economic liberalism policies.
 Morocco in the late 1970s until the mid-1980s tried to adopt an economic system similar to the one of planned liberalism.